fluentnumbers/obsidian-quartz/content/ML/evaluation/Evaluating information retrieval.md

 	- user feedback or the way they interact with the results can be the ultimate metric
 		- [[Evaluating information retrieval#^96c623|for AI-generated emails]]: do users make edits before sending?
 - Implement evaluation **before** increasing the system complexity, otherwise you can't monitor performance progression.
+- If your knowledge base is dynamic, ==evaluation must happen periodically==, although there are other reasons for that too.
 - Separate retrieval evaluations vs generation evals and focus on the retrieval part first
 	- retrieval is cheap, generation expensive
 	- generation comes later in the pipeline and assumes the retrieval is correct